U-PROX CLC G80

 Exit Request Button

 The door is opened by pressing and releasing the exit request button.
 Additionally, this button can be used for remote door opening (e.g., by a receptionist or security guard).
-Using the button on an electric strike triggers a “DOOR TAMPER” event.
+Using the button on an electric strike triggers a “DOOR BREAK-IN” event.

 Actuating Devices (Relay)